picarro-cchang/Brooks/experiments/firmware/pigss/boxer/README.markdown

-# Boxer -- Manifold Box Controller version REVCODE #
+# Boxer -- Manifold Box Controller #

 Boxer code will run on two incarnations of the system board: Out of Form Factor (OFF) and In Form Factor (IFF).
 OFF hardware will use the [Arduino Mega](https://www.sparkfun.com/products/11061), while IFF hardware will be a custom PCB.

 ## Serial connection details ##